 If this is an area you’ve looked into previously, you may also have come across the term ‘ingredient branding’.
-This is a particularly popular kind of product-based co-branding which involves marketing a product using the name of the brand that provided one of its ingredients.
+This is a particularly popular kind of product-based co-branding that involves marketing a product using the name of the brand that provided one of its ingredients.
 Betty Crocker’s brownie mix with Hershey’s Chocolate Syrup is just one famous example.
 Or, just look at Dell Computers with Intel Processors.

 Hang on, aren’t all strategic partnerships a type of co-branding?

 If reading this guide is getting your head in a bit of a spin, don’t worry.
-There’s a massive amount of overlap between the different types of strategic partnership, especially when it comes to co-branding.
+There’s a massive amount of overlap between the different types of strategic partnerships, especially when it comes to co-branding.
 Let’s take a look at a couple of the biggest overlaps…

 Co-branding partnerships vs. content marketing partnerships